The power of LinkedIn comes from learning what it’s features are.

 - Check out who else attended your college/university

-If you want to expand your list of target companies, scroll down on the company’s main page and look for the “Similar Pages” box in the right column.
+If you want to find similar companies (and expand your list of target companies) scroll down on the company’s main page and look for the “People also views” box in the right column.
 You’ll find similar companies (based on the industry), not location.

 If you have a premium LinkedIn account, check out the company “Insights” section.
 You can see growth, new hires over time, total openings and more.

 Searching by Industry/Location

 Advanced search allows you to search for people (not companies).
 Here are some of the fields you can use to discover people on LinkedIn: